berryscottr/nfl_ref_sentiment/README.md

 Also, Reddit rate limits us.
 Expect 10k comments to take about an hour.
 Run the script and go watch a movie or something.

+The above has been completed as shown in `nfl_gamethread_comments.json`

-`nfl_gamethread_sentiment_analysis.py` is currently basically copied from another project and has lots of editing to do don't look too much into that yet.
+`nfl_gamethread_sentiment_analysis.py` is currently basically copied from another project and has lots of editing.
+The parsing of data in the method should be sufficient.

+What we will need to work on is the data analysis function to match the requirements as detailed in `paper2Proposal.pdf`